aaronburrows/atmos-6050/lab-6/README.md

 end
 ```

 Creating sub plots takes just a few extra lines of code.
-Consider the following when making your day-by-day plots.
+Consider the following when making your day-by-day plots like this

+![day-by-day][fig2]

 ```Matlab
 % Figure 2